 - Check if your chosen airline has a smartphone app and use this to download boarding cards which will make life easier at the airport

 - Check if you require any injections against disease in the country you are planning to visit

 - If you plan on driving to the airport there are a number of ways that you can cut the cost of airport parking, read our article, 'How to find the cheapest airport parking'

 - Before you start packing make a list of everything you are planning to take with you and then check it before you leave, you can also use this list when packing to come home so you don't leave anything behind

-- If you are travelling on holiday by air check out the weight restriction for your chosen airline, here are some handy scales to make sure you are under the limit
+- If you are travelling on holiday by air check the weight restriction for your chosen airline, purchasing a set of luggage scales can make this easier

 - Make sure any cabin luggage also meets the size requirements of your chosen airline

 - Put all liquids in plastic bags in case of leaks

 - Make sure you pack all the chargers and connectors for your gadgets together with adaptors relevant to the country you are visiting

 - Remember there is currently a 100ml hand luggage liquid limit